mgamio/blog/_posts/2020-10-27-clean-code.markdown

 Even the KISS (Keep It Simple, Stupid) principle suggests that developers should strive for simplicity and avoid unnecessary complexity.
 This makes code easier to understand, maintain, and debug.

-You can learn more about software design principles in my how-to guidelines.
+> Any software design is generally a matter of opinion.
+There is no definitive Guide. -- <cite>codersite.dev</cite>

 <div>
-{%- include softwareDesignAd2.html -%}
+{%- include softwareDesign.html -%}
 </div>

 ## Avoid hard coding